karenli6/showerthoughts/README.md

 ## TODO

 ~~softly in order of importance:~~
+- also, for coloring the different nodes, there is an error where "group" label should be "color_label" (inside `python_to_json.py`).

 - ~~add `onHover` property to nodes: show group number (JSON `group`) + topic label (JSON `id`)~~
 - ~~add color to nodes according to group number~~